ideal-postcodes/ideal-postcodes-ruby/README.md

 IdealPostcodes.api_key = "your_key_goes_here"
 ```

-**For Rails**, the best way to do this is create a file in your initializers folder and drop in your key with this line of code:
+**For Rails**, the simplest way to do this is create a file in your initializers folder and drop in your key with this line of code:

 ```ruby
 IdealPostcodes.api_key = "<your key goes here>"